bmazzarol/Bunsen-Burner/BunsenBurner.Docs/index.md

 ## Why?

-Most tests in the C# are written in an arrange, act, assert style, like so,
+Most tests in C# are written in an arrange, act, assert style, like so,

 [!code-csharp[Example1a](../BunsenBurner.Tests/Examples/GettingStarted.cs#Example1a)]

+This structure is only a convention and is not enforced by the test framework.

 This library aims to formalize this structure in the following ways,

-* Enforces that all tests must be arranged before acting and acted upon before assertions can occur, which is typically only convention.
-Now it's a compile time error if you don't follow this pattern
+* Enforces that all tests must be arranged before acting and acted upon before assertions can occur.
+Making it a compile-time error if this is not followed
-* Scaffolding tests using a fluent API can make them easier to read, write and refactor
+* Scaffolding tests using a fluent API making them easier to read, write and refactor
 * Encourages automatic refactoring of tests sections into helper methods, which is only possible if the test is structured using delegates